February 28, 2014

 January 10, 2010

-A good start for 2010 has been officially marked last Friday, January 8, when I was really excited and honored to listen to my new album premiere on KUCR 88.3 FM Siked Electronixx radio show hosted by Walter Douglas.
-The two-hour program has featured over thirty minutes of my music including selected tracks from all my albums with a majority of compositions taken from Verity.
+Verity premiere on KUCR 88.3 FM Siked Electronixx radio show hosted by Walter Douglas: the two-hour program has featured over thirty minutes of my music including tracks from all my albums with a majority of compositions taken from Verity.

-I apolgize for not giving you a heads up before the feature and that's mostly because we were not sure if Verity is gonna make it into KUCR's Friday playlist and only got the good news right before the show.
+Sorry for not giving a heads up before the feature and that's mostly because we were not sure if Verity is gonna make it into KUCR's Friday playlist and only got the good news right before the show.

 December 24, 2009